-A Legislator's salary is $46,500 per year (see the Compensation of Minnesota Legislators, 1872 - present page).
-They are also allowed to collect a per diem for living and travel expenses seven days a week during the regular legislative session.
+A Legislator's salary is $46,500 per year and will be $48,250 effective July 1, 2021.
+See the Compensation of Minnesota Legislators, 1872 - present page for details.
+Lawmakers are also allowed to collect a per diem for living and travel expenses seven days a week during the regular legislative session.
 For more information, see the House Research Department publication State Elected Officials Compensation.

 You can use the Who Represents Me? page from Geospatial Information Services to find out who your elected officials are based on your address.